Last update: 09/16/2023

-Mexico has reopened for tourism and doesn’t have any entry restrictions at the moment so it’s one of the best countries open to tourists.
-However, tourists visiting Mexico from high-risk COVID-19 countries might be screened at arrival and quarantined if the traveler shows COVID-19 symptoms.
+Mexico has reopened for tourism and doesn’t have any entry restrictions at the moment, so it’s one of the best countries that are open to tourists.
+However, tourists visiting Mexico from high-risk COVID-19 countries might be screened on arrival and have to quarantine if they exhibit COVID-19 symptoms.

 Can I travel to Mexico now?

-Mexico reopens borders for all countries without exceptions.
-Here is a map with the current countries allowed to visit Mexico.
+Mexico has reopened its borders for all countries without exceptions.
+Here is a map of all the countries that are currently allowed to visit Mexico.

 The only travel ban in Mexico now is the Mexico-US land border.